adamsilver2005/NBA-Western-Conference-Dominance/README.md

 ## Hypothesis Testing

 We conducted hypothesis tests to determine whether Western Conference teams outperform Eastern Conference teams.
+The null hypothesis was there is no difference in statistic being tested between conferences.
+The alternative hypothesis is that there is a difference in the statistic that we are testing between conferences.

-**Win Percentage:**
+**Win Percentage (W_PCT):**
-- T-test results: t = 3.45, p < 0.01
+- T-test results: t = 3.12, p = 0.0001
-- Conclusion: Western teams have a **statistically higher average win percentage** than Eastern teams.
+- Conclusion: Western teams have a statistically higher average win percentage than Eastern teams.

 **Point Differential (PLUS_MINUS):**
 - T-test results: t = 4.12, p < 0.01
-- Conclusion: Western teams **outscore opponents by larger margins**, supporting the claim of Western dominance.
+- Conclusion: Western teams outscore opponents by larger margins, supporting the claim of Western dominance.

-Other metrics like **assists, rebounds, and shooting efficiency** were also tested, and several showed significant differences in favor of the West.
+Other metrics like assists, rebounds, and shooting efficiency were also tested, and all of them showed significant differences in favor of the West.